aws/aws-parallelcluster/docs/configuration.rst

 encrypted_ephemeral
 """""""""""""""""""
 Encrypted ephemeral drives.
 In-memory keys, non-recoverable.
-If true, AWS ParallelCluster will generate an ephemeral encryption key in memory and using LUKS encryption, encrypt your instance store volumes.
+If true, AWS ParallelCluster will generate an ephemeral encryption key in memory and encrypt your instance store volumes using LUKS.

 Defaults to false. ::